elliottbache/irs_asset_fifo_calculator/README.md

 The IRS asset FIFO calculator development team really appreciates and thanks the time and effort that all these fellows have put into the project's growth and improvement.

+---

 ## Author

 - Elliott Bache – elliottbache@gmail.com

+---

 ## Change log

 - 0.1.0
     - First public FIFO release
+- 1.0.0
+    - Production-ready release

+---

 ## License

 IRS asset FIFO calculator is distributed under the GPL-3.0 license.
+For more info, see [`LICENSE`](LICENSE).
 <!-- docs:end -->